 The USDA requires records of restricted-use pesticides applied by Private Pesticide Applicators (for more information see the next paragraph).
 Records of pesticide applications may also be required for state pesticide compliance.
 State pesticide laws vary with respect to pesticide application recordkeeping requirements.
 In some states, records must be kept on ALL pesticides applied (including 25(b) products and organic-approved pesticides).
 Pesticide application records must be retained for a certain period of time from the date of application.
 This may be a different period than that required for NOP records.
 The exact length of time required varies depending on individual state law; contact your pesticide licensing agency for more information.

 Typically, pesticide application records must include information about both the product (such as name and EPA registration number, if applicable) and the application (such as the location and amount applied).
 Additional information, such as weather conditions at the time of application, is required in some states.
 Some states provide specific recordkeeping forms, while others use standard federal forms.
-For more information on pesticide records, see the USDA AMS Pesticide Recordkeeping Program website, as well as the Recordkeeping module of the Pesticide Environmental Stewardship (PES) website.
+For more information on pesticide records, see the Recordkeeping module of the Pesticide Environmental Stewardship (PES) website.

 When applying ANY pesticides (including those approved for organic use), appropriate personal protective equipment (PPE) must be used and all safety precautions followed.
 The pesticide label will contain minimum requirements for PPE.